Direct Primary Care: What It Is, Its Main Benefits, and How to Start a DPC Practice

 • The amount patients are willing to pay.

-Nicholas Shiver, a Financial Advisor specializing in Direct Primary Care Practices, emphasizes the importance of striking a balance.
+Nicholas Shiver, a Financial Advisor, emphasizes the importance of striking a balance.
 It's about making services affordable for patients while ensuring the financial health of the practice, thereby guaranteeing both respect for the service and its long-term sustainability.

 Your business plan should also encompass various facets of your practice, including financial considerations, market analysis, marketing and patient acquisition strategies, and legal notes.
 These topics will be explored in upcoming chapters.